 After paying off the entire loan, collect the lien on your vehicle.

 When you have finally fulfilled the payments of your loan, you can then move on to getting your car title back!
-In most states, this can take up to 15 days but in Illinois the law requires that it be returned back to the owner after 5 days.
+In most states, this can take up to 15 days.
 You just need to call the office to tell them that you have already made the last payment so they can update their records with this information, and begin the process of releasing your title back to you.
 Getting it back is also as easy as applying for it.

 As you can see, the entire process – from approval, to the monthly payments, to the releasing of your title at the end of the payment period – is pretty straightforward.
 For as long as you keep up your end of the agreement, there’s no reason for you to fall back on your payments even if you are still paying off your car.